hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.10-deploy-amplify/_index.md

 #### Overview

-Bước cuối cùng là deploy frontend Next.js 15 lên AWS Amplify với tích hợp GitLab để tự động deploy khi có code mới.
+The final step is to deploy the Next.js 15 frontend to AWS Amplify with GitLab integration for automatic deployment when new code is pushed.

 #### Step 1: Prepare Frontend Code